AlexsLemonade/refinebio-examples/README.md

 This example also creates a subsetted dataset based on the variance calculated for each gene/row.
 This high variances set of genes is then used to create a heatmap.

-### 2. Expression Differential Analyses
-<a name="diffexp"></a>
-This script illustrates how to identify genes that are differentially expressed in a dataset.

-### 3. Annotation using Ensembl IDs
-<a name="ensemblannot"></a>
-This script uses bioconductor annotation packages for annotating refine.bio data that has Ensembl IDs.
-Example dataset is returned as an output file with a column that includes the gene symbols for each row.